bclark2/ComputerVision/README.md

 8. start python server with python3 app.py

-9. navigate to the client folder and run the following command http-server .
+9. navigate to the client folder and run the following command, (http-server .)